Configuration

 # resource), the code is the YAML key.
 If a parameter allows repeating

 # values, the value in the YAML should be a sequence/array.
-For a
+For parameters

 parameters: